In the Name of the Public, 3 hours 16 minutes, UHD video, 59.94 fps

 2.)
 As background, a fictional 3-hour 16-minute day in front of the Statue of Liberty constructed from a 27-hour, midnight East Coast to midnight West Coast recording of an Internet livestream of the Statue of Liberty, also taken on Election Day, November 3, 2020.

-The work considers the present state of social media production, which finds itself blurred between aggregations of financed media power and individuated perspectives.
-For me, the video work captured in front of the Statue of Liberty pushes forward a contemplation of idealist conceptions of liberty with respect to how they measure up in the present.
+The work considers the present state of social media production, which finds itself blurred between aggregations of financed media power and individual perspectives.
+For me, the inclusion of the Statue of Liberty pushes forward a contemplation of idealist conceptions of liberty with respect to how they measure up in the present.
 Further, I believe the video's relation to Warhol's Empire emphasizes a distanced, digitally compressed, fragmented representation of material reality whereby the recording device no longer needs to be physically present in front of the object of representation.

 ** The total set of tags included in the data capture include: @JoeBiden, @realDonaldTrump, #joebiden, #donaldtrump, #2020election, #electionday